 Photo of Ryan Abernethy

-Ryan Abernethy is a senior attorney in the firm’s Labor & Employment and Litigation practice groups.
+Ryan Abernethy is a shareholder in the firm’s Labor & Employment and Litigation practice groups.
 Ryan has successfully represented clients in all areas of employment law including the defense of claims involving workplace discrimination, harassment, retaliation, wrongful termination, wage and hour issues, trade secrets infringements and class actions.
 He also regularly counsels clients regarding compliance, risk management, policy preparation and training.

 When starting a business, there are many common employment issues to consider.
 Join Weintraub attorneys Meagan Bainbridge and Ryan Abernethy in Part Two of their Employment Start-Up Kit for Start-Ups series for California Employment News, where they cover employee payroll, HR, and other important things for new businesses to consider to limit liability.